samuelcg20/tp/docs/DeveloperGuide.md

 Steps below illustrate how the mark/unmark workflow plays out:

 Step 1.
-A leader ensures both the members and events panes show the desired entries (usually by running `list members` and `list events`).
+A leader ensures both the members and events panes show the desired entries (usually by running `list member` and `list event`).
 The `AttendanceCommand` subclass will resolve indexes only against these filtered lists.

 Step 2.
 The leader executes `mark m/1 e/2`. `LogicManager` parses the command word, instantiates `MarkCommand`, and invokes `execute(model)`, as shown in the logic sequence diagram.